S0FAiT4PCZ4N/noted2/README.md

 # Noted 2.0
 Noted 2.0 is the 2nd version of my terminal note taking app written in rust.
-It has been slightly improved add now features --help.
+It has been slightly improved and now features --help.

 ## !
 IMPORTANT !
 Currently does not work on Windows and I probably won't fix it